Meissen, How to Spend a Day in the Porcelain City of Germany

 Entrance to the old town, a small tunnel inside the Biss (Amtsstufe0n)0

-Walked up to the castle hill via castle stairs (Schlossstufen)
+Ascended the castle hill with a stroll up the castle stairs (Schlossstufen)

-To get back to the Domplatz, we followed the Burgstraße and then the Schlossstufen.
-The Schlossstufen is the stone stairs leading the way up the hill.
-I looked up and was able to see Torhaus museum from the stairs.
+To return to the Domplatz, we followed Burgstraße and then ascended the Schlossstufen, a stone staircase leading up the hill.
+As I looked up from the stairs, I caught a glimpse of the Torhaus museum.

 Torhaus museum (Address: Domplatz 14)

-In 1761, Christian H. Kändler, the brother of the famous porcelain designer Johann Joachim Kändler, bought the residential building Torhaus.
-Between 1828 and 1829, the painter and drawing teacher of the porcelain factory Ludwig Richter lived in one of the apartments.
-Until 1989, the Torhaus was used for residential purposes, then was renovated and set up in 1997 as a museum.
+In 1761, Christian H. Kändler, brother of the renowned porcelain designer Johann Joachim Kändler, acquired the residential building Torhaus.
+The painter and drawing teacher of the porcelain factory, Ludwig Richter, lived in one of the apartments between 1828 and 1829.
+Initially used for residential purposes until 1989, Torhaus underwent renovation and became a museum in 1997.

 Romantik Hotel Burgkeller Residenz Kerstinghaus (Domplatz 11, 01662 Meissen)

-Joined a Meissen workshop tour and visited porcelain museum
+Participated in a Meissen workshop tour and visited the porcelain museum

 I took the Panorama Elevator down to the parking lot and drove toward the Meissen factory about two kilometres away.
 There I joined a workshop tour and looked around the porcelain exhibition.